aerdman1/henryhowler/docs/Through the Decades/1990s-1/stories-2/gene-speaks-at-freds-funeral-1990.md

 metadata:
   robots: index
 ---
 This "Message from the Family" was prepared and read by Gene Henry on the occasion of his brother's funeral service held November 26th, 1990.
-Frederick Hawely Henry passed away November 21st, 1990._
+Frederick Hawley Henry passed away November 21st, 1990._

 Here, recorded for posterity, is the heavenly dialog Dad wrote for Fred's memorial service.